Chart Color Schemes

 Household Composition

-Drouin has a typical household mix, with a fairly typical median household size
+Drouin has a typical household mix, with a higher-than-average median household size

-Family households constitute 72.7% of all households, including 29.2% couples with children, 30.6% couples without children, and 11.8% single parent families.
-Non-family households account for the remaining 27.3%, with lone person households at 25.4% and group households comprising 2.1%.
-The median household size is 2.5 people, which aligns with the average in the Rest of Vic.
+Family households account for 72.7% of all households, including 29.2% that are couples with children, 30.6% that are couples without children, and 11.8% that are single parent families.
+Non-family households make up the remaining 27.3%, with lone person households at 25.4% and group households comprising 2.1% of the total.
+The median household size is 2.5 people, which is larger than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households